tytydraco/yessleep/out/Has_anybody_heard_of_this_strange_book.md

 I laughed as I felt him limp under me, / His face a simular of storied masks. / Letting go, my mind finally at ease, / Searching for the book became my next task.

-Papers strewn from where my fists had unclenched. / Seams that due to time had come unraveled. / Pages cracked to dust I grabbed for them. / For I knew not where my king had traveled.
+Papers strewn from where my fists had unclenched. / Seams that due to time had come unraveled. / Pages cracked to dust as I grabbed for them. / For I knew not where my king had traveled.

 Final words I'd read had left me searching. / Looking for his gilded crown and shawl. / My brain rings with the King's shames and cursings, / That I have not fulfilled his final call.